nalgeon/sqlean/docs/install.md

 ## 2. Load and Use

 Examples below use the `stats` extension; you can specify any other supported extension.
+To load all extensions at once, use the single-file `sqlean` bundle.

 SQLite command-line interface (CLI, aka 'sqlite3.exe' on Windows):